touchlab/KaMPKit/README.md

 KaMP Kit support can be found in the Kotlin Community slack.
 Look for the `kampkit-support` channel.

-To join the Kotlin Community slack, [request access here](http://slack.kotlinlang.org/)
+Join the Kotlin Community Slack, [request access here](http://slack.kotlinlang.org/), and post in the [#touchlab-tools](https://kotlinlang.slack.com/archives/CTJB58X7X) channel.

 For direct assistance, please [reach out to Touchlab](https://go.touchlab.co/contactkamp) to discuss support options.